 The surprise ingredient in this side dish is rutabaga, which lends a golden hue and a full, rich flavor to your usual mashed potatoes.

-This creamy side dish is nutty and rich, thanks to coconut milk, and just sweet enough due to a whisper of brown sugar and vanilla bean paste.
+This creamy side dish is nutty and rich, thanks to coconut milk, and just sweet enough due to a bit of brown sugar and vanilla bean paste.

 Red-skinned potatoes make for a garlic-packed mash that you can make pretty quickly on the stovetop.